 Program of Study

 The Field of Comparative Biomedical Sciences (CBS) is a member of the Biological & Biomedical Sciences Graduate Program (BBS); therefore, program requirements of the BBS should be followed by all graduate students in the Field (with the exceptions of those admitted through the Employee Degree Program).
-You should consult the BBS Program guidelines and the Graduate School Guide to Graduate Study to insure that you are compliant with all requirements.
+You should consult the BBS Program guidelines to ensure that you are compliant with all requirements.
 Consult the Office of Graduate Education with any questions you might have.

 Requirements particular to the Field of CBS are detailed below.